FuelLabs/sway/docs/src/introduction/sway-toolchain.md

 ## Sway Formatter (`forc-fmt`)

 A canonical formatter is provided with `forc-fmt`.
 [Installation instructions](./installation.md).
-It can be ran manually with
+It can be run manually with

 ```sh
 forc fmt